edgeleap/omni/readme.md

 1. Omni runs in its own context window — a dedicated sub-agent — so your main agent never wastes tokens on git housekeeping and enrichment.
 Works across CLI, IDE, Agent, and CI/CD.
 2. Omni outperforms any skill + MCP rig you can build yourself — backed by proprietary research and thousands of hours of A/B testing.
 Because enrichment compounds, your codebase improves automatically over time.
-3. Prune your PRs: collapse 100s of commits into 10 razor-sharp commits, or split a messy refactor into clean, logical chunks.
+3. Prune your PRs: collapse 100s of commits into 10 razor-sharp commits, or split a messy refactor with 100s of file changes into clean, logical commits.
 (Git worktree support coming soon.)

 ### Supported Operating Systems